 Fowlerville is a very small village located in the state of Michigan.
 With a population of 2,893 people and five constituent neighborhoods, Fowlerville is the 294th largest community in Michigan.

-Fowlerville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Fowlerville doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Fowlerville is English.
 Other important languages spoken here include Polish and Italian.